 The partner of a new mother is entitled to one week of paid birth leave that is to be taken within four weeks after the childbirth.
 The employer has to be notified of such leave and the reasons have to be stated.
 Attending the birth falls under emergency leave.

-As of 1 July 2020, there will also be five weeks of additional leave that can be taken within six months after the childbirth.
+In addition, there are also five weeks of additional leave that can be taken within six months after the childbirth.
 During these five weeks, the partner is entitled to UWV benefits amounting to 70% of the daily wage, provided that this is not exceeding 70% of the maximum daily wage.

 Employees are entitled to unpaid parental leave of a maximum of 26 times the working hours per week for each child under eight.
 Thus, an employee with a full-time job is entitled to 26 weeks of parental leave.
 The employee must notify the employer in writing of the intention to take parental leave at least two months in advance.
 Parental leave can also be spread out.
 However, the employer can change this spread out leave periods up to four weeks before the intended commencement due to serious business or service interests.